A primer on optimal transport for causal inference with observational data: Recreating trends: synthetic controls

 where

 is the barycenter in the $2$-Wasserstein space for the weights $\vec{\lambda} = (\lambda_1,\ldots, \lambda_J)\in \Delta^J$.
 This expression has been used in different settings, for instance in applications in computer vision \citep{bonneel2016wasserstein}.
-Solving this problem directly is challenging, because it is a computationally complex bilevel optimization problem which usually has several local optima.
-While this is not an issue for vision application, it is often useful to have unique weights in causal inference.
+Solving this problem directly is challenging: it is a bilevel optimization problem in which the inner barycenter problem is non-convex in $\mathbb{R}^d$, and the outer problem may admit multiple local optima.

 One way to achieve this is via the tangent structure. \cite{gunsilius2024tangential} introduced a notion of tangential projection in the $2$-Wasserstein space that is efficient to implement via linear regression.
 The idea is to lift the problem to the tangent space centered at the target measure $P_{Y_{0t}}$, which linearizes the problem.
-This approach is related to---but in its implementation significantly more efficient and general in that it can be applied for general measures $P_{Y_{jt}}$ that need not be absolutely continuous with respect to Lebesgue measure---than other approach in computer vision and machine learning, in particular the interesting works \cite{werenski2022measure}, \cite{merigot2020quantitative}, and \cite{fan2023generating}.
-This multivariate setting hence connects computer vision, machine learning, and causal inference through the general challenge of trying to find efficient methods of projections in nonlinear spaces.
-Of course, many statistically interesting questions are still open, while some, like large sample distributions of the distributional synthetic controls estimator in the univariate setting are currently been analyzed \citep{van2024return, zhang2024asymptotic}.
-Overall, exploring further connections between optimal transport and synthetic controls, also with respect to more general objects than just distributions---using the Gromov-Wasserstein distance \citep{memoli2014gromov}---might be fruitful.
+Related approaches have been developed in computer vision and machine learning \citep{werenski2022measure, merigot2020quantitative, fan2023generating}.
+The tangential projection approach of \cite{gunsilius2024tangential} is significantly more efficient and applies to general measures that need not be absolutely continuous with respect to Lebesgue measure.
+Several open questions remain, including the large-sample distribution theory for the distributional synthetic controls estimator, which is currently being developed \citep{van2024return, zhang2024asymptotic}.
+A promising direction is to extend these connections beyond distributions to metric measure spaces, using the Gromov-Wasserstein distance \citep{memoli2014gromov}, which would allow comparisons between units whose outcome spaces have different geometries.